rails/rails/guides/source/7_2_release_notes.md

 Rails 7.2 adds the ability to generate a development container configuration for your application.
 This configuration includes a `.devcontainer` folder with a `Dockerfile`, a `docker-compose.yml` file, and a `devcontainer.json` file.

-By default the dev container contains the following:
+By default, the dev container contains the following:

-* A redis container for use with Kredis, Action Cable etc.
+* A Redis container for use with Kredis, Action Cable, etc.
 * A database (SQLite, Postgres, MySQL or MariaDB)
-* A Headless chrome container for system tests
+* A Headless Chrome container for system tests
 * Active Storage configured to use the local disk and with preview features working

 To generate a new application with a development container, you can run: